Meet the CAPS Staff

 Aurora Ortiz (she/her), joined the UHS Psychiatry team in 2016.
 She received her Masters of Science in Nursing from the University of California, San Francisco.
 In addition to her role at CAPS, Aurora provides psychiatric services to children and adolescents, and clinical training to nurse practitioner students at La Clinica de la Raza in Oakland.

 Her clinical interests include Latinx mental health, immigrant mental health, transgender mental health, complex trauma, ADHD, and integrative mental health.
 A Bay Area native, Aurora also lived and worked in Italy for several years.
-Outside of work, she enjoys exploring the outdoors, dancing, reading, cooking, travel, and spending time with family and friends.
+Outside of work, she enjoys exploring the outdoors, dancing, reading, cooking, traveling, and spending time with family and friends.

 Additional Languages: Spanish and Italian